aeternity/ae_mdw/README.md

-GET  /blocki/:kbi                       - returns key block by integer index GET  /blocki/:kbi/:mbi                  - returns micro block by integer indices GET  /blocks/gen/:range                 - returns generation blocks for continuation link GET  /blocks/:range_or_dir              - returns generation blocks (key + micro) for given range (or direction)
+GET  /blocki/:kbi                       - returns key block by integer index GET  /blocki/:kbi/:mbi                  - returns micro block by integer indices GET  /blocks/gen/:range                 - returns generation blocks for continuation link GET  /v2/blocks/gen/:range              - same as above but returning the "micro_blocks" in a sorted list by time GET  /blocks/:range_or_dir              - returns generation blocks (key + micro) for given range (or direction) GET  /v2/blocks/:range_or_dir           - same as above but returning the "micro_blocks" in a sorted list by time

 GET  /name/:id                          - returns name information by hash or plain name GET  /name/auction/:id                  - returns name information for auction, by hash or plain name